mysociety/alaveteli/docs/installing/email.md

 This means that all incoming mail that starts `foi+` will be piped to `/var/www/alaveteli/script/mailin` as specified in `/etc/postfix/master.cf` at the start of this section.

+#### Backup request mail

 You can copy all incoming mail to Alaveteli to a backup account to a separate mailbox, just in case.

+Create a UNIX user `backupfoi`

+    adduser --quiet --disabled-password \
+      --gecos "Alaveteli Mail Backup" backupfoi

-Create a UNIX user `backupfoi`, and add the following line to
+Add the following line to `/etc/postfix/main.cf`
-`/etc/postfix/main.cf`

     recipient_bcc_maps = regexp:/etc/postfix/recipient_bcc

-Create `/etc/postfix/recipient_bcc` with the following command:
+Configure mail sent to an `foi+` prefixed address to be sent to the backup user:

     cat > /etc/postfix/recipient_bcc <<EOF
     /^foi.*/                backupfoi